AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Reading_Data_API.md

 API calls for reading data
 ===========================

-Reading and writing data with the Qi Client Libraries is performed through the ``IQiDataService`` interface, which can be accessed with the ``QiService.GetDataService( )`` helper.
+Reading and writing data with the Sds Client Libraries is performed through the ``ISdsDataService`` interface, which can be accessed with the ``SdsService.GetDataService( )`` helper.